edusantoss04/PFL_TP2_T06_Anaash_06/README.md

 - Pedro dos Santos Sousa Pedro, up202206961
 - Renata Soares Bandeira Simão, up202205124

 ● Installation and Execution: include all the necessary steps for the correct execution of the game in both Linux and Windows environments (in addition to the installation of SICStus Prolog 4.9).

-● Description of the game: a brief description of the game and its rules; you should also include the links used to gather information (official game website, rule book, etc.).
 ### Description of Anaash
-Anaash, designed by Mark Steere in February 2021, is a two-player abstract strategy game played on a checkerboard grid.
-The standard board size is 6x6 or 8x8, and the board starts fully populated with a checkered pattern of red and blue checkers.
-Each checker stack is initially composed of like-colored checkers, and a stack of height 1 is called a "singleton."
+Anaash is a two-player abstract strategy game created by Mark Steere in February 2021.
+It is played on a 6x6, 8x8, or larger checkerboard, which starts fully populated with a checkered pattern of red and blue checkers.
+Each checker stack consists of one piece, known as a "singleton."
+Players take turns moving and combining stacks, aiming to outmaneuver their opponent through strategic positioning and control of the board.

 ### Objective
 The goal of the game is to capture all enemy checkers.
 Draws are not possible.